-Marcus Biel (@MarcusBiel) is a well known software craftsman, Java influencer and Clean Code Evangelist.
-He is a regular (keynote) speaker at Java conferences all over the world, e.g. at JBCN Conf Barcelona, JPoint Moscow or JAX London.
+Marcus Biel (@MarcusBiel) is a well-known software craftsman, Java influencer and Clean Code Evangelist.
+He is a regular speaker at Java conferences all over the world, such as JBCN Conf Barcelona, JPoint Moscow and JAX London.
 Besides this, he works as a technical reviewer for renowned Java books such as Effective Java, Core Java SE 9 for the Impatient or Java by Comparison.

-When he takes a break from Java, Marcus enjoys being active.
-He enjoys nature and likes hiking in the Alps as well as backpacking.
-He also enjoys dancing, a good beer or wine, and adventuring around Munich.
-Marcus lives in Munich, Germany, with his wife and baby son, within walking distance of the Oktoberfest, and yes, he owns Lederhosen.
+When he takes a break from Java, Marcus likes hiking in the Alps as well as backpacking.
+He also likes dancing, a good beer or wine, and enjoying all that his hometown, Munich, has to offer.
+He lives with his wife and baby son, within walking distance of the Oktoberfest, and yes, he owns Lederhosen.